 As already stated, Auschwitz or the Holocaust as a subject has been thoroughly covered, while this documentary looks at the ethics of trying an old man and the problems of Nazi war crime trials since Nuremberg.
 The documentary puts forward a couple of dilemmas the trials presented.
 One comes from Benjamin Ferencz, one of the chief prosecutors of the Nuremberg trials and himself in his 90s.
 He has no pity for Gröning as

 Gröning had no pity for those old people and children who were gassed at Auschwitz.
 Nevertheless, this is a moral question that does trouble many.
 There is footage of Gröning’s small hometown of Lüneburg where the trial took place.
 Many of the locals felt sorry that an old man was going through this, others not being able to see the point, as well as those who think it absolutely necessary.
-Of course this sleepy small small town saw itself in the eye of a media storm as the media and Holocaust deniers descended on the town.
+Of course this sleepy small small town saw itself in the eye of a media storm as the media and Holocaust deniers all descended on the small town.